Production and spectroscopy of cold radioactive molecules: Outlook

 With the generation of cold samples, advanced spectroscopic techniques currently used on stable species to improve bandwidth and resolution of spectra are now applicable for the study of radioactive atoms and molecules.
 Broadband light sources in combination with high-optical-dispersion detectors can enable fast, multi-THz broadband spectral acquisition while preserving rotational and fine structure resolution~\cite{patel2025rapid}.

 Formation of molecular beams~\cite{hutzler2012buffer} will enable laser cooling, which is expected to be feasible in these species~\cite{Isaev2013RaF,Isaev2017RaOH,zhang2023intensity,udrescu2024precision}, and therefore open up a wide range of precision measurement applications.
 These molecules have the electronic structure for which many advanced optical trapping~\cite{anderegg2019optical, vilas2024optical} and precision measurement schemes~\cite{hudson2011improved,kozyryev2017precision,yu2021probing,takahashi2023engineering, anderegg2023quantum} have been both proposed and demonstrated.
-Our approach can be used for many radioactive systems, including molecular isotopologues containing the spinful, octupole-deformed $^{225}$Ra ($I = 1/2$) and $^{223}$Ra ($I = 3/2$) isotopes, which would enable highly sensitive searches for $CP$-violating hadronic physics at the frontiers of current experimental limits.
+Our approach can be used for many radioactive systems, including molecular isotopologues \cite{udrescu2021isotope, wilkins2025observation} containing the spinful, octupole-deformed $^{225}$Ra ($I = 1/2$) and $^{223}$Ra ($I = 3/2$) isotopes, which we anticipate being able to study using this approach given the demonstrated signal-to-noise ratio, and which would enable highly sensitive searches for $CP$-violating hadronic physics at the frontiers of current experimental limits.

 \onecolumngrid \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}} {S\arabic{section}}